albertodall/IdentityServer4.NHibernate/README.md

 - For [SQLite](https://www.nuget.org/packages/System.Data.SQLite.Core): `Install-Package System.Data.SQLite.Core`

 # Database Schema Creation
-In the package's _Content_ folder you will find the schema creation scripts for every supported database.
+In the package's _Scripts_ folder you will find the schema creation scripts for every supported database.
 You can use these scripts to create the database objects in the database you're going to use.
 Before executing, remember to modify them accordingly to your database schema.